RebelToolbox/RebelDocumentation/tutorials/vr/xr_primer.rst

 scenarios though, you wouldn't disable the headset once you're in VR, this can be disconcerting to the gamer.

-New AR/VR nodes
+AR/VR nodes
 ---------------

-Three new node types have been added for supporting AR and VR in Godot and one additional node type especially for AR.
+Rebel Engine has three node types for supporting AR and VR, and one additional node type especially for AR.
 These are:

 * :ref:`ARVROrigin <class_ARVROrigin>` - our origin point in the world